bruceravel/synchrotron_pop_up_book/script.md

  * (UU Text in parens) with the "UU" marker indicates a unit of measure, which will be explained on the back cover.
 This text is red.
+ * (BL Text in parens) with the "BL" marker indicates a beamline at NSLS-II.
+In the printed materials, no special font or color is used.
  * **Bold text** in a description usually refers to a nearby papercraft element.
  * URLs in the printed material are written without the leading